Income Taxes

-The provision for income taxes differs from the amount of income tax computed by applying the applicable U.S. statutory federal income tax rate of 21% to income (loss) before income taxes.
-The difference is due to Viant Technology LLC’s pass-through structure for U.S. income tax purposes in the current period and the valuation allowance applied against the deferred tax asset in prior-year periods.
-For the year ended December 31, 2025, the Company recognized income tax benefit of $(14.0) million primarily due to the release of the valuation allowance and recognition of our deferred tax assets, resulting in an effective tax rate of (137.7)%.
-For the year ended December 31, 2024, the Company recognized income tax expense of $0.2 million due to federal and state taxes payable, resulting in an effective tax rate of 2.0%.
-For the year ended December 31, 2023, the Company recognized an income tax expense of $0.2 million due to federal and state taxes payable, resulting in an effective tax rate of (1.5)%.
+The provision for income taxes differs from the amount of income tax computed by applying the applicable U.S. statutory federal income tax rate of 21% to income before provision of income taxes due to Viant Technology LLC’s pass-through structure for U.S. income tax purposes and the valuation allowance against the deferred tax asset in the current and prior-year periods.
+For the year ended December 31, 2024, the Company recognized income tax expense of $0.2 million due to current federal and state taxes payable, resulting in an effective tax rate of 2.0%.
+For the year ended December 31, 2023, the Company recognized income tax expense of $0.2 million due to federal and state taxes payable, resulting in an effective tax rate of (1.5)%.
+For the year ended December 31, 2022, the Company did not recognize an income tax expense or benefit, which resulted in an effective tax rate of 0.0%.

 The provision for income taxes attributable to the Company was as follows: